retrymp3/proLabs/README.md

 # Credits
 @yadhukrishnam : https://github.com/yadhukrishnam/docker-on-demand.

-@Skad0sh added some changes in the docker on demand API and added 2 web challenges to the software.
+@Skad0sh : Added some changes in the docker on demand API and added 2 web challenges to the software.